sergeyk/vislab/tasks.md

     - make featurization server: gets filename, outputs result back on queue
     - implement presence of text classifier

-Evaluation
-    - average over multiple random subsets of test-balanced data

-Datasets
 - make memorability/interestingness dataset interface (aude's data with extra interestingness scores)
-    - weight AVA examples according to inverse distance to mean (should work better than the delta method)

-Results analysis
 - could be good figure: sort imagenet images for a few categories by beauty

 - to analyze the deep feature: see if you can regress to the color histogram feature from the deep feature

 Similarity demo
     - add paintings data